Tom-PIT/Docs/DevelopersGuide/GettingStarted/Tutorials/HelloWorld.md

 The browser will display **"Hello world.
 It's a beautiful day, isn't it?"**.

 ## Summary
 This wasn't hard, wasn't it?
 In fact, no task is hard in the *Connected*, event if your environment is an extremely demanding one.
-By following *Connected* best practices and [guidelines](../../Guidelines/README.md) and with the help of tons of services, components and tools, you'll be able to solve complex business problems in virtually no time.
+By following *Connected* best practices and [guidelines](../../Guidelines/README.md) and with the help of tons of services *Connected* provides, components and tools, you'll be able to solve complex business problems in virtually no time.

 Welcome again to the exciting world of *Tom PIT.connected*.